 There are only 5,000 black rhinos left in the world, so the odds of seeing so many of them over the past few days had been so low.

-Jesus Christ, we had been lucky.
+We had been lucky.

 As we slowly inched our way towards the rhino, it edged closer and closer towards us, until it was crossing the road in front of us, until it was mere metres away from us, until it was walking away again.

 Once more, Etosha had given us just enough for us to not feel as though we’d not wasted our time, but teased us with a preview of what our trip would have been like if we’d visited just a few months later.